PatMattei/mancala/README.md

 I used flexbox to style the board, which made it easy to create grids for the pits.
 It also let the board be scaleable regardless of screensize.

 I used this as a guide for the rules: https://endlessgames.com/wp-content/uploads/Mancala_Instructions.pdf

+I got a bunch of the HTML codes for emojis from: https://html-css-js.com/